MaxNoddings/dev-logs/README.md

 * Signed up for some NVIDIA GTC sessions, looking into future technology trends and seeing the direction of the cutting edge technology
 * Watched video about new AI - Devin that is showign signs of being a really impressive software engineer

+### 3/19/2024

+Today I...
+* Worked deeply on classifying each page of internship website to see where it fits in with the whole.
+The goal is to ultimately better organize and simplify the website.
+This has been a tedious process, but I think that it could arguably be the most important of the whole internship beacuse it will set the whole project up!
+* Further prepared for intership meeting tommorow
+* Watched 2024 NVIDIA GTC Keynote by CEO Jensen Huang - all about new AI products, services, and some robotics!
+* Did some more research into NVIDIA robotics and robots in general.
+A field that I am very interested in.